- The Artist

 Each year they travel the planet drawing and learning more about it's endangered and threatened wildlife.
-They also use these trips as opportunities to work with local children through their ARTS FOR ANIMALS program- helping the change the future of endangered wildlife by changing the attitudes of children.
-In 2016,they conducted an expedition to the remote south sea Island of Tonga ,to study Humpback whales and their young "in the wild"!
+They also use these trips as opportunities to work with local children through their ARTS FOR ANIMALS programs- helping the change the future of endangered wildlife by changing the attitudes of Earth's children.
+For example,in 2016,they conducted an expedition to the remote south sea Island of Tonga ,to study Humpback whales and their young "in the wild" and, in 2019, visited Vanuatu to work with marine conservation programs there.

 Al Giddings, Underwater Cinematographer, Film Producer, CA